allan343/Cap2/README.md

 App Screenshots and instructions:

-At the homescreen click on Add Class.
+At the homescreen click on "Add Class".

 ![](imagesForReadMe/AddClass.PNG)